< >Show: 5 25

 What we do know is Eric Stoltz starred in Back to the F*ture, they use zeppelins as a regular mode of transportation, and no one has ever heard of U2.
 Unsightly cell phones are replaced with fashionable "ear cuffs", Martin Luther King, Jr. is on the $20 bill, and the sexy doppelganger to one FBI agent Olivia Dunham, known in our world as "Faux-Livia" has an overall more appealing hair cut.
 If you ignore the small pox outbreak, the only thing from making this universe any more superior is the yet-to-be-discovered joy of Peanut M&Ms.

-The Farnsworth ParaboxIn this F*turama episode, the professor attempts to destroy a mysterious box that almost kills him by blasting it like Herme’s zombie mother into the sun.
+- 2In this Futurama episode, the professor attempts to destroy a mysterious box that almost kills him by blasting it like Herme’s zombie mother into the sun.
 However, the curiosity surrounding the contents of the cardboard receptacle is too great for Leela to bear, so before she delivers it to her fiery destination, she flips a coin to decide whether or not to risk unleashing unknown terrors upon her and the Planet Express crew.
 The coin lands in her self-destructing favor, and she peers inside only to fall into an alternate reality where coin-flips in our universe have the opposite outcome.

 The result is a slightly different color scheme for the characters and the sky (apparently even God flips a coin to decide things), Fry and Leela are happily married, and we get to see an alternative Bender with a glorious golden ass.
 "The Farnsworth Parabox" also allows us to delve into some of the other awesome alternate universes, including a robot world, a hippie inhabited world, and a bobble-headed world, for some reason.